 • Good practitioners: We are committed to grow as “good practitioners” as we integrate the values of knowledge, virtue, and duty (eruditio, probitas, officium).

 Dr. Michèle Lewis O’Donnell is a consulting psychologist with Member Care Associates, Inc., based in France near Geneva, Switzerland.
-She grew up in both the US and Europe and over the last 28 years has lived in four European countries.
-Her professional emphases include individual and family adjustment in the expatriate community, transition and grief/loss, crisis care, and good practice/ethics along with global mental health.
+She grew up in both the US and Europe and over the last 30 years has lived in four European countries.
+Her professional emphases include individual and family adjustment in the expatriate community, transition and grief/loss, crisis care, and good practice/ethics ,global mental health.
 Michèle studied clinical psychology and theology at Rosemead School of Psychology, Biola University, USA, where she received her doctorate.
 She enjoys “going broadly” in order to learn, teach, and consult internationally.
-Her publications include several jointly written articles and resources in the member care/mental health fields as well as helping to edit two of the foundational books in this field.
-She co-edited volume two in the Global Member Care series, Crossing Sectors for Good Practice (2013) and co-authored Global Member Care (volume two): Crossing Sectors for Serving Humanity (2013).
+Her publications include several jointly written articles and resources in the member care/mental health fields and co-editing two foundational member care volumes: Helping Missionaries Grow: Readings in Mental Health and Missions (1988) and Global Member Care (volume two): Crossing Sectors for Serving Humanity (2013).
 Michèle is a representative to the United Nations in Geneva for the World Federation for Mental Health.

 Dr. Kelly O’Donnell is a consulting psychologist and CEO of Member Care Associates, Inc. (MCA), based in france by Geneva.
 He has worked internationally in member care in mission/aid over the past 30 years, focusing on personal, family, team, and organizational health/effectiveness.
 He is also actively involved in the field of global mental health and integrity/anti-corruption effrots.
 Kelly holds graduate degrees in clinical/community psychology including a doctorate from Rosemead School of Psychology, Biola University, USA.
 His publications include 70+ articles and five books in the member care/mental health fields including Doing Member Care Well: Perspectives and Practices from Around the World (2002) and volumes one and two in the Global Member Care series (2011, 2013).
 In addition he enjoys providing a steady stream of reflections and resources for good practice via the MCA-related websites.
 Kelly is also a representative to the United Nations in Geneva and New York for the World Federation for Mental Health.